patriciosanchezh/shop/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+In order to run the tests the main folder must have the name src.

 ### Break down into end to end tests